codingEzio/codingezio.github.io/src/221204-on-AI-Large-Language-Model.md

 > "Language models don't actually understand the world, they understand relationships between lexemes, they aren't intelligent in the same way that a motion picture isn't really moving."
 >
 > Mine: *The lexemes were produced by humans.
 Suppose all the world knowledge were stored in a library, ChatGPT is the one who read them all and give you <small>(at least)</small> a reasonable gist of the book.*
+>> Update on Feb 22, 2023: this is oversimplified and stupid

 ### Topics around *ChatGPT*